janmichaellaranjo/CourseAnalyzer/README.md

 * Better error messaging
 * Better formatting of site
 * More user interaction
-* Create a tutorial part
+* Create a tutorial part in web application
 * ~~More course informations~~
 * Make application responsive and different formats for different medias
 * Change to multiple languages
 * Refactore code
 * Create tests
 * Properly log every class
+* Create a how to use in README